 How to Bake a Pumpkin

-- Spray a cookie sheet or shallow baking dish with vegetable spray and place pumpkin halves cut sides down on dish or sheet
+- Spray a cookie sheet or shallow baking dish with vegetable spray and place pumpkin halves cut sides down on the dish or sheet.

-- Or line cookie sheet or baking pan with foil, spray with vegetable spray and place halves cut side down
+- Or line a cookie sheet or baking pan with foil, spray with vegetable spray, and place halves cut side down.

-- Or wrap each half of pumpkin in foil and place both on cookie sheet or inside baking dish (to prevent pumpkin leaks onto the oven)
+- Or, wrap each half of the pumpkin in foil and place both on a cookie sheet or inside the baking dish (to prevent the pumpkin from leaking onto the oven).

-- Smash to desired consistency or blend in food processor or blender
+- Smash to desired consistency or blend in a food processor or blender.

-- Use same amounts called for in recipes requiring canned pumpkin
+- Use the same amounts called for in recipes requiring canned pumpkin.

 How to Cook a Pumpkin on the Stovetop

-- Cut pumpkin in half and then remove the membranes and seeds.
-Again, you can wash, dry and bake the pumpkin seeds for a great snack or addition to other recipes
+- Cut the pumpkin in half and then remove the membranes and seeds.
+Again, you can wash, dry, and bake the pumpkin seeds for a great snack or addition to other recipes.

-- Slice pumpkin into narrow slices much like watermelon or cantaloupe and peel outer rind off pumpkin
+- Slice the pumpkin into narrow slices much like watermelon or cantaloupe and peel the outer rind off the pumpkin.

 - Cover just barely with water (some people also add a bit of apple juice) and cook at a low simmer on the stovetop.
-Cook time will vary depending on how much pumpkin you have, how big the pan is and how fast the cook time.
-Don't overcook and test every so often for softness
+Cook time will vary depending on how much pumpkin you have, how big the pan is and how fast the cooking time is.
+Don't overcook and test every so often for softness.

-- When the pumpkin is soft but not mushy, remove from the stove and pour through a sieve.
-Save the juice/water from the cooked pumpkin and add that to soup as a stock or freeze for later use
+- When the pumpkin is soft but not mushy, remove it from the stove and pour it through a sieve.
+Save the juice/water from the cooked pumpkin and add that to the soup as a stock or freeze it for later use.

-- Or blend in food processor or blender to desired consistency
+- Or blend in a food processor or blender to desired consistency.

 Tips and Suggestions for Pumpkin Sauerkraut Muffin Recipe

-- Use buttermilk instead of regular milk but adjust baking powder and add appropriate amount of baking soda
+- Use buttermilk instead of regular milk but adjust the baking powder and add an appropriate amount of baking soda.